Government of Lithuania

 The Government consists of the prime minister, who is the head of government, and 14 government ministers.

 The prime minister is appointed by the president, with the assent of the Seimas.
 The prime minister then forms the rest of the cabinet, with the assent of the president, and the Government and its programme are subject to approval by the Seimas.

-The current Government started work in December 2020 and is headed by Ingrida Šimonytė as the prime minister.
-The government is based on a coalition of the Homeland Union-Lithuanian Christian Democrats (TS-LKD), Liberal Movement (LRLS), and Freedom Party (LP).
+The current Government started its work since September 25, 2025 and is headed by Inga Ruginienė as the prime minister.
+The government is based on a coalition of the Social Democrats, Political Party "Nemuno Aušra" and Lithuanian Farmers, Greens and Christian Families Union.

 Government mandate

 The Government of the Republic of Lithuania exercises executive power in Lithuania.
 The powers of the Government are defined by the Constitution and laws of Lithuania.

 The Government has the responsibility to administer the affairs of the country, ensure its security and public order.
 It executes laws and resolutions of the Seimas as well as the decrees of the president.
 The government coordinates the activities of the ministries and other subordinate institutions, establishes, abolishes and controls government agencies, and submits proposals to the Seimas to establish and abolish ministries.
 The government disposes of the property of the state and establishes procedures for its management and use.

 The Government, along with the Seimas and the president, has the right of legislative initiative in Lithuania.
 The government prepares draft laws and presents them to the Seimas for consideration.
 The government also prepares a draft budget and submits it to the Seimas.
 The Government executes the budget approved by the Seimas.

 In foreign affairs, the government establishes diplomatic ties and maintains relations with foreign states and international organizations.
 The Government shares the responsibility for managing the foreign affairs of the country with the president.
 The Government proposes and the president approves Lithuania's diplomatic representatives to foreign states and international institutions.

 In local government, the Government appoints representatives to the municipalities to monitor whether the municipalities comply with the Constitution and laws of Lithuania and the orders of the Government.

 The prime minister is appointed by the president, with the assent of the Seimas.
 Likewise, the ministers are proposed by the prime minister and appointed by the president.
 Within 15 days of the appointment, the prime minister presents the Government and its programme to the Seimas for consideration.
 The Government receives its mandate after the Seimas gives assent to its programme in a majority vote.